my2ndhead/hyperthreat/README.md

 To detect, if a risk object is behaving differently than usual, a baseline has to be set up.
 Out-of-the-box Splunk does not provide baselining functionality.
 This is the reason why we brought Hyperbaseline into the App Suite.

-# Isn't employee monitoring forbidden in most countries?
+# Is it allowed monitor and analyse employees?

-In most countries, privacy laws are very restrictive.
+In most countries, privacy laws are very restrictive and are getting tighter all the time.
 Care has to be taken, about who is allowed to see critical events.
-Collecting data about employee activity is usually ok, as long as access is restricted to the log files.
+Collecting data about employee activity is usually ok, as long as access is restricted to the log data.
 Analyzing employee activity in detail has very tight restrictions.
-This is why we developed Hypercrypto.
+This is why we developed Hypercrypto, because what's the use of all these features, when you're not allowed to use them.

 The Hypercrypto add-on brings hashing and encryption algorithms to Splunk.